ultr4m4n/lanayapr/readme.md

 * Create your own events and watch your followers
 * Check attendees for your event's followers
 * Get notified for the event you followed
+* Create your events and post it live so others could see it and follow!